rahulrathod315/Leetcode-Problems/String Manipulation/Problems/67. Add Binary/readme.md

 ## Approach

-The problem can be solved using multiple approaches:
+The problem can be solved using multiple approaches.
+Below are the detailed explanations and implementations.

 ---